While you’re waiting for love … don’t. It’s taken me a long time to learn this simple fact.

 Don’t wait for love.
 Work on yourself.
 Use the time that you have by yourself wisely.
 If you are single, then that means you have the freedom to take risks without worrying about the repercussions they’ll have on someone else.
 You can, for example, move around from province to province, exploring the world and broadening your knowledge of the myriad kinds of people.

 Most importantly, you have time to get to know yourself.
 It’s happened before that two people start dating at a young age and eventually reach an age where they grow up and grow apart.
 If you’re still single and in your early or mid-twenties, then take it as an opportunity to fully know and understand yourself.
 Define who you are, not in relation to someone else.
 Stand proud alone and others will be proud to stand by you.
 Understand your strengths and weaknesses, because that will help you understand that special someone just a little bit more.
 Recognize your value and the value you can contribute to life so that your future partner will recognize it as well.
 Push yourself to new limits so that you’ll have the satisfaction of being someone who is always evolving.

 Every step you take to improve yourself will lead you on the path to love.

 Now in the meantime, don’t overthink it.
-Don’t worry that every single action you take is leading you down a path everyday.
+Don’t worry that every single action you take is leading you down a path every day.
 In truth, it is; but you can’t worry about that.
 You can’t spend your tiny bit of single life wondering if sipping your coffee at the table a bit longer will be the turning point between a bachelor’s life and blissful marriage.
-You can’t fret over the fact that you saw a lovely person boarding the airplane to New York and you never had the chance to make eye contact.
+You can’t fret over the fact that you saw a lovely person boarding the aeroplane to New York and you never had the chance to make eye contact.
 If it’s meant to be, it will be.

 So, work on yourself.
 Find new horizons.
 Learn to love everyone around you even though there are days when you feel that no one loves you.
 Trust me.
 When you’re ready, love will fly to you.